-Underwriting - Marked and Unmarked applications - Pure underwriting - Firm underwriting - Determination of liability of underwriters.
-(In reference to Relevant Accounting Standards (AS and Ind AS) and Guidance Notes as applicable).
+Underwriting - Marked and Unmarked applications - Pure underwriting- Firm underwriting - Determination of liability of underwriters.(In reference to Relevant Accounting Standards (AS and Ind AS) and Guidance Notes as applicable).

-Final Accounts: Preparation of Profit and Loss account and balance sheet of corporate entities (excluding calculation of managerial remuneration) Disposal of Company Profit.
+Final Accounts: Preparation of Profit and Loss account and balance sheet of corporate entities (excluding calculation of managerial remuneration) Disposal of Company Profit (as per AS and Ind AS) schedule III of Indian Companies Act.